Andrewuetyang/myGitBlog/README.md

 # myGitBlog
-A personal git blog site, aimming for learning.
+A personal git blog site, aimming at learning.